 Hamradio is definitely not the way it used to be for me with today's digital modes and gadgets but it is nice to

 Instead of working rare DX, I now visit rare DX.
-I have to admit though that I would be more thrilled to actually
+Have to admit though that I would be more thrilled to actually

-enter a (valid) P5-QSO in my log instead of standing on mt.
-Mansundae in Pyongyang, making a bow to the
+enter a (valid) P5-QSO in my log instead of standing on mount Mansundae in Pyongyang, making a bow to the

 Related to hamradio is the representation of UX5UO's QSL-printing business.
 Gennadi UX5UO is a good and